Union Bethel A.M.E. Church (New Orleans, Louisiana): History

-It was the Rev. T. W. Gaines, a son of the church, who led the congregation in the installation the beautiful stained windows.
-His faithful attention to the sick and shut-in was one of the greatest strengths of his pastorate.
+During the pastorate of Rev. T. W. Gaines, the congregation installed stained-glass windows.
+Gaines also provided pastoral care to sick and homebound members.

 During the administration of The Reverend Lutrelle Grice Long, renowned preacher, Dr. Martin Luther King, Jr. made his second proclamation against segregation and the use of public facilities when he was denied use of the Municipal Auditorium of New Orleans.
 Rev. Long opened the doors of Union Bethel to Dr. King.
 It was during this period during the height of civil rights movement numerous activities took place at Union Bethel.
 It was under his leadership the church was restored after having endured a horrific fire that gutted the building in 1962 and was restored in the fall of 1963.

 The Reverend Nelson Pryor Patterson brought with him an emphasis on following the Discipline of the AME Church.
 He displayed a concern for others and inspired a new spirit of cooperation within the "family".
 As a result, Bro.
 Sidney Collier initiated the Celestial Drive which to the liquidation of the indebtedness of the church and parsonage.

 During the administration of the Reverend Lorenzo G. Clarke the fellowship hall and the main sanctuary were renovated.
 He emphasized the development of the Youth Department, organized the Cathedral Choir and initiated the 8 am worship service.

 November 1982 Bishop Frank Curtis Cummings assigned the Reverend Thomas Benjamin Brown, Jr. as pastor of Union Bethel.
 This esteemed proclaimer of the Word served Union Bethel as pastor over thirty years.
 The Union Bethel Community Development Corporation was established by Rev. Brown in an effort to better serve the surrounding community in a larger capacity.
 Among the programs established: Homeless Prevention (Rental and Utilities Assistance), Feeding the Homeless, After School Tutoring, Youth Enhancement (YES), First Time Home Buyers Program, Adult Education (GED), Senior Citizens Program, Families in Transition from Welfare to Work and Mentoring Children of Prisoners.
 On January 15, 2004 President George W. Bush visited Union Bethel and commended Union Bethel for its service to the community.
 Shortly following the presidential visit Union Bethel was awarded a grant to fund the Mentoring of Children of Prisoners Program.
 September 9, 2007 Union Bethel was named to the National Register of Historic Places.
 On April 24, 2014 Senator Mary Landrieu announced Union Bethel received a grant from U.S. Government FEMA of $3.4 million to rebuild the Four Freedoms Building.